vtex-apps/io-documentation/docs/en/Recipes/store-management/disabling-automatic-translation.md

 4. Uncheck the following checkbox: **Enable Automatic Translations**.
 5. Save your changes.

 That's it!
-Now, messages that don't have custom translations won't be automatically translated anymore.
+Now, the messages that don't have custom translations won't be automatically translated anymore.